-much warmer than the molecular gas clouds in which most stars currently form.
-Dust grains and molecules containing heavy elements cool the present-day clouds much more efficiently to temperatures of only about 10 kelvins.
+The first star-forming clumps were much warmer than the molecular gas clouds in which most stars currently form.
+Dust grains and molecules containing heavy elements cool the presentday clouds much more efficiently to temperatures of only about 10 kelvins.
 The minimum mass that a clump of gas must have to collapse under its gravity is called the Jeans mass, which is proportional to the square of the gas temperature and inversely proportional to the square root of the gas pressure.
 The first star-forming systems would have had pressures similar to those of present-day molecular clouds.
-But because the temperatures of the first collapsing gas clumps were althe clumps begin to collapse.
-At these densities the hydrogen molecules collide with other atoms before they have time to emit an infrared photon; this raises the gas temperature and slows down the contraction until the clumps have built up to at least a few hundred solar masses.
+But because the temperatures of the first collapsing gas clumps were almost 30 times higher, their Jeans mass would have been almost 1,000 times larger.